temporalio/documentation/docs/clusters/how-to-set-up-codec-server.md

 ## Web UI

-Before running the Temporal service, specify the codec endpoint in the configuration file.

 ```yaml
 codec:
     endpoint: {{ default .Env.TEMPORAL_CODEC_ENDPOINT "{namespace}"}}
 ```

+The [codec endpoint](/docs/references/ui-configuration/#codec) can be specified in the configuration file.
+It can also be changed during runtime.

 Select the button with two arrows in the top right area of the screen.
 This action displays the codec endpoint dialog.